kat3ng/burger/README.md

 ## How it Works

- The app uses Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.
+ 1. The app uses HTML, CSS and Handlebars as a framework for the front end design and behavior.

+ 2. The middleware, aka the routes and the ORM dictate where and how the app interacts with the mySQL database.

+ ## Notes
+ This app is currently at a 90% done status, where I was able to connect the database and get the HTML displayed.
+While users can add burgers to the datbase, they are not able to remove them at the moment.
+I will probably take time in the next few weeks to work through this.